adiozdaniel/ascii-art/README.md

 ### 1. Command Line Interface (CLI)

-Once the program has been installed and opened, on the terminal, run the program using an input string of choice, like this:
+- Once the program has been installed, navigate to the `cmd` directory.

+- Run the program using an input string of choice, like this:

 `$ go run .
 "It's a wonderful day!"`

 With only one argument (input_text) the program is designed to select the standard.txt banner file as the default.
-Hence

-the graphical representation will be as per the format in standard.txt.
+Hence the graphical representation will be as per the format in standard.txt.

-If you want to use a different format, introduce a third argument: ***A Flag***
+If you want to use a different format, introduce a third argument:

-The flags for the banner files are ***"-standard", "standard"*** for standard.txt, ***"-shadow", "shadow"*** for shadow.txt, and ***"-thinkertoy", "thinkertoy"*** for thinkertoy.txt.
+The flags for the banner files are:
+- ***"standard"*** for standard.txt
+- ***"shadow"*** for shadow.txt
+- ***"thinkertoy"*** for thinkertoy.txt.

 The flags will prompt the program to select the appropriate file and display the output in the correct format.

 For example:

 `$ go run .
-"Hello\nThere" "-thinkertoy"  //"-thinkertoy" as flag for thinkertoy.txt`
+"Hello\nThere" "thinkertoy"  //"thinkertoy" as flag for thinkertoy.txt`

 will have the following output: